artemartemov49/subscriptions-management-system/README.md

 # Subscriptions Management System
-This application gives the opportunity to you to manage user subscriptions for sport clubs.
+This application gives the opportunity to you to manage user's subscriptions for sport clubs.

 ##### Technologies: Java 17, Spring(Boot, Data, Web), Thymeleaf, Bootstrap, Validation, Liquibase, Testcontainers, Docker, PostgreSQL